a-aggarwal7/Web_scraping/README.md

 ## Results

-The project successfully scraped and structured website data, performed cleaning and exploratory analysis, and provided visual insights into patterns, distributions, and anomalies.
+The project successfully scraped and structured website data, next steps would be to apply this technique to dynamic websites instead of the static to get better grasp on things.